bitmovin/libdash/README.md

         * Will provide further access methods which should provide a simplified interface to the library.
     * Extending the QT based sample player.
     * Testing & Bugfixing
+    * Support of additional plattforms
+* Extension of the [bitdash adaptation framework] (http://www.bitmovin.net/bitdash.html) on top of libdash.

 ## Sources and Binaries